fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

 ### Step 2: Install Detectron2
 [How to install Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html)
 #### Method 1: Which I was using (recommended).
-1. Change my current working directory to Desktop.
+1. Change the current working directory to Desktop.
 You can change to any other directory or remain the same.\
 `~$ cd Desktop `
 2. Clone the repository.\
 ` ~$ git clone https://github.com/facebookresearch/detectron2.git`